They were a Victorian operatic duo

 One of the first ever operetta composers, Jacques Offenbach, inspired the works of Gilbert and Sullivan.

-Sitting somewhere between an opera and a musical, operettas, or ‘light operas’ flourished in the UK thanks to Gilbert and Sullivan.
+Sitting somewhere between an opera and a musical, operettas, or ‘light operas’ flourished in the UK thanks to Gilbert and Sullivan’s operettas, which are still popular with audiences today.

 Operetta tends to be shorter than opera and mix song with spoken dialogue, and impressive dance numbers.
 To put it simply, operettas can generally be described as light operas with spoken dialogue.
 In comparison, most musicals can be described as plays with singing.